mustafaergul0/CurrentLimiter/README.md

 # Arduino Current Limiting Circuit

+For the project blog post and details, visit the link: https://mustafaergul.net/arduino-ile-akim-kontrolu-mosfet-ve-acs712yazilimsal-sigorta/

 ## Overview

 This project demonstrates how to control the current flowing through a load using an Arduino, MOSFET, and ACS712 current sensor.
 The circuit limits the current to a predefined threshold (2A in this case) and cuts off the power if the current exceeds this limit, similar to a circuit breaker in electrical systems.